top of page

 • Temporomandibular joint disorders, or chronic headaches

-• Bite equilibration: A procedure done in the office where the dentist reduces the area causing the interference, allowing the teeth to come together more naturally
+• Bite equilibration: A procedure done in our office where our Chicago dentists reduce the area causing the interference, allowing the teeth to come together more naturally

 • Occlusal guard to prevent grinding and clenching